-The returns on this investment are multiple.
-Our sustainability commitment sets Dickinson apart from other liberal-arts colleges as a leader in sustainability education; helps us attract students, faculty and staff of high ability, aspiration and civic mindedness; contributes to financial stability by reducing expenditures on energy and other resources; and, central to the college’s mission, enhances the educational experience of Dickinson students.
+Dickinson is investing resources to educate our students to be sustainability leaders and to make our campus a living laboratory for sustainable operations.
+The returns on this investment have been exponential, and include remarkable programmatic, financial, environmental, civic and reputational successes.
+Our sustainability commitment sets Dickinson apart from other liberal-arts colleges as a leader in sustainability education; helps us attract students, faculty and staff of high ability, aspiration and civic mindedness; provides exciting opportunities for alumni engagement, contributes to financial stability by reducing expenditures on energy and other resources; and, central to the college’s mission, enhances the educational experience of Dickinson students.
 The investment thus benefits our community and the wider world.

 Dickinson’s endowment consists of approximately 900 individual funds either established by donors or designated by the board of trustees to be invested in the endowment (known as quasi-endowed funds).
 Endowed funds are managed to ensure the college carries out donors’ charitable intent in perpetuity by investing assets in a manner that is intended to produce results that exceed the amounts distributed for operational spending (plus inflation).